QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/service-accounts-for-aws.md

   ```jsx title=
   kubectl apply -f SA.yaml
   ```
 You're done.
 All that's left to do is specify the service account name in the blueprint YAML.
-For details, see [Service Accounts](/blueprint-designer-guide/Service%20Accounts).
+For details, see [Host](/blueprint-designer-guide/blueprints#host).

 ## For additional details, see these AWS docs: